-Figure 3-6 - JOYSTICK STATUS Display
+Figure 3-6 - Joystick Status Display

-If you've been editing a factory Program, the

-960L will look for the first Register Bank with space available or the Register Bank you last stored to, and the first empty Register within that bank.

-- If you'd prefer a different Register Bank, press the BANK key and enter the number of the desired bank (or scroll to it with the Navigation Arrows). - If you'd prefer a different Register, press the REGISTER key and enter the number of the desired Register (or scroll to it with the Navigation Arrows). - To Name a Register or Register Bank, press the NAME soft button and follow the directions below. - To add explanatory information to a Register or Register Bank, press the INFO soft button and follow the directions below. - When everything (target Bank, target Register, NAME and INFO) is the way you want it, press STORE again, to save.
+- If you've been editing a user-created Register, the 960L will highlight the current Bank and Register.
+If you wish to replace that Register with your edited version, press STORE a second time to save your edit. - If you've been editing a factory Program, the 960L will look for the first Register Bank with space available or the Register Bank you last stored to, and the first empty Register within that bank. - If you'd prefer a different Register Bank, press the BANK key and enter the number of the desired bank (or scroll to it with the Navigation Arrows). - If you'd prefer a different Register, press the REGIS-TER key and enter the number of the desired Register (or scroll to it with the Navigation Arrows). - To name a Register or Register Bank, press the NAME soft button and follow the directions below. - To add explanatory information to a Register or Register Bank, press the INFO soft button and follow the directions below. - When everything (target Bank, target Register, NAME and INFO) is the way you want it, press STORE again to save.